All Products

 Default tasks

-• Common identification template: When the main identification template is a built‑in industry template, DSC also applies the common identification template, which is based on the Personal Information Security Specification (GB/T 35273‑2020) standard.
+• Common identification template: When the main template is a built-in industry template, DSC also applies the common identification template, which is based on the Personal Information Security Specification (GB/T 35273-2020) standard.

-Scan trigger and cycle (default)
+Scan trigger and schedule:

-• If you select Scan assets and identify sensitive data now. during connection, the default task runs immediately.
+• If you selected Scan assets and identify sensitive data now. during connection, the default task runs immediately.

-• If you did not select Scan assets and identify sensitive data now. during connection, you must manually trigger the scan.
-Go to Classification and Grading > Tasks > Identification Tasks, select the Default Tasks list and click Rescan.
+• If you did not select that option, trigger the scan manually: go to Classification and Grading > Tasks > Identification Tasks, click Default Tasks, and then click Rescan.

-Note: The minimum interval between two scans is 24 hours.
+The minimum interval between two scans is 24 hours.

-Scan scope
+Scan scope:

-• SLS: Each scan covers data stored between 00:00 and 24:00 on the previous day relative to the scan execution time.
+• SLS: Each scan covers data from 00:00 to 24:00 on the _previous day_ relative to scan execution time.
+To scan specific historical SLS data, create a custom identification task instead.

 Custom identification tasks